End-to-End Multibranch Pipeline Project Creation

 Run your own

-command:docker run --name jenkins-blueocean --detach ^ --network jenkins --env DOCKER_HOST=tcp://docker:2376 ^ --env DOCKER_CERT_PATH=/certs/client --env DOCKER_TLS_VERIFY=1 ^ --volume jenkins-data:/var/jenkins_home ^ --volume jenkins-docker-certs:/certs/client:ro ^ --volume "%HOMEDRIVE%%HOMEPATH%":/home ^ --restart=on-failure ^ --env JAVA_OPTS="-Dhudson.plugins.git.GitSCM.ALLOW_LOCAL_CHECKOUT=true" ^ --publish 8080:8080 --publish 50000:50000 myjenkins-blueocean:{jenkins-stable}-1
+myjenkins-blueocean:{jenkins-stable}-1image as a container in Docker using the followingdocker runcommand:docker run --name jenkins-blueocean --detach ^ --network jenkins --env DOCKER_HOST=tcp://docker:2376 ^ --env DOCKER_CERT_PATH=/certs/client --env DOCKER_TLS_VERIFY=1 ^ --volume jenkins-data:/var/jenkins_home ^ --volume jenkins-docker-certs:/certs/client:ro ^ --volume "%HOMEDRIVE%%HOMEPATH%":/home ^ --restart=on-failure ^ --env JAVA_OPTS="-Dhudson.plugins.git.GitSCM.ALLOW_LOCAL_CHECKOUT=true" ^ --publish 8080:8080 --publish 50000:50000 myjenkins-blueocean:{jenkins-stable}-1 -

 Proceed to the Setup wizard.